 \subsection{Maximum Likelihood Assignment}

-Once the total dry friction coefficient $\hat{f}^\mathrm{d}_i$ has been estimated for each interval, we are interested in decomposing this friction among the different FSSs, that is, to obtain the value of the various components of \eqref{eq:model_dry-friction} at every step, rather than only the sum of them.
-To achieve this, we use the knowledge of the transition probability of the subsystems defined in \eqref{eq:transition_model} together with the steps $k_i^\mathrm{cp}$ at which the friction changes took place to determine the most likely sequence of configurations that the subsystems went through.
+Once the total dry friction coefficient $\hat{f}^\mathrm{d}_i$ has been estimated for each interval, we are interested in decomposing this friction among the FSSs, that is, to obtain the value of the various components of \eqref{eq:model_dry-friction} at every step, rather than only their sum.
+To achieve this, we use the knowledge of the transition probability of the subsystems $P_s^\mathrm{q}(q|q')$ and $P_s^\tau (\tau|q)$, together with the steps $k_i^\mathrm{cp}$ at which the friction changes took place to determine the most likely sequence of configurations that the subsystems went through.

-Once this sequence has been estimated, we can determine the values of each subsystem's friction coefficients $\hat{f}_k^s$ and the base dry friction $\hat{f}^{\bar{\mathrm{d}}}$.
-Since the dry and viscous coefficients are a function of the anomalies present in the RWA, as considered in Equation~\eqref{eq:anomaly_model}, we will use their values for the diagnosis.
+Once this sequence has been estimated, we determine the values of each subsystem's friction coefficients $\hat{f}_k^s$ and the base dry friction $\hat{f}^{\bar{\mathrm{d}}}$.
+Since the dry and viscous coefficients are a function of the anomalies present in the RWA, as in \eqref{eq:anomaly_model}, we use their values for the diagnosis.

 Formally, the algorithm takes the friction values, rejection costs, and location of the changepoints as input.
-It estimates the base dry friction, and the friction values of each subsystem at each configuration (that is, all the elements in \eqref{eq:model_dry-friction}).
+It estimates the base dry friction, and the friction values of each subsystem at each configuration (that is, all the values in \eqref{eq:model_dry-friction}).